-What's the Best Dual Diagnosis Treatment Center Near Me in Arizona?
+What's the Best Dual Diagnosis Addiction and Mental Illness Treatment Center Near Me in Arizona?

 Rehab facilities who do not treat co-occurring disorders often times leave serious issues unaddressed and untreated, which is one of the leading causes for the higher relapse rates at these facilities.
 We at Pinnacle Peak Recovery understand this and work hard to be the best facility for your specialized needs, serving clients in the areas of Scottsdale, Phoenix, Tuscon, Tempe, Mesa, Chandler, and nationwide visitors.
 Someone who leaves a traditional treatment facility with untreated issues like anxiety or depression are at a considerably higher risk of relapse because these co-occurring disorders are not separate from their substance abuse but are in fact closely intertwined.
 This is why dual diagnosis treatment facilities in Arizona have gained so much popularity in recent years, because they treat all of a person’s issues and leave them in a much better position for future, lifelong success.

 Some of the most common and effective forms of therapy used in a dual diagnosis treatment center are:

 Cognitive Behavioral Therapy – Also known as CBT, this form of therapy focuses on changing a patient’s situational perception and helping them to react in healthier and more positive ways to their environment.
 This is very helpful for patients with things like anxiety and depression.

 Dialectical Behavioral Therapy – Also known as DBT, this form of therapy focuses on developing mindfulness, emotional regulation and interpersonal effectiveness in patients.
 DBT has been found to be extremely helpful in those who struggle with many forms of co-occurring disorders like borderline personality disorder.